SarahGathoni/alx-low_level_programming/0x12-singly_linked_lists/README.md

-a function that prints all the elements of a list_t list.
+a function that prints a string before main